geodynamics/Rayleigh/doc/source/User_Guide/getting_started.rst

 Alternative: Configure using CMake
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 `CMake <https://cmake.org>`_ can be used as an alternative to the configure script.
 It is especially useful when running on a new platform not yet supported by configure or when you are generally more comfortable with CMake from other projects.
+It is recommended to load MKL library beforehand, and CMake can find it automatically.
+When using custom BLAS, LAPACK, and FFTW instead of MKL, loding them before running CMake command is recommended, as they will be automatically detected as well.

 .. code-block:: bash